MichaelCurrin/auto-commit-msg/docs/deploy.md

 ## Publishing

 Note that there is no marketplace extension yet.
+This section will be completed when that happens around version `1.0`.

 Also there is no package on NPM - this would not be useful as this is a standalone project extension and not a library.